 Ms ADDISON: how do you actually embrace success?
 Sometimes it is easier to do what that young man did because, ‘I’m too scared that I might be successful’.

 Mrs MORGAN: Yes, ‘I just don’t know how to do that’.
 I will just quickly tell you, we had one young man who had been homeless from age 15 and was trying to finish school, but it is pretty hard when you do not know where you are going to sleep that night so he fell out of school.
 He came through jobactive—no, Transition to Work, perhaps—but he came to us to do our business course.
-He thought, ‘Oh, this is just going to be another course on the resume because that’s how life is; you do courses, they go on your resume—whackadoo’.
+He thought, ‘Oh, this is just going to be another course on the résumé because that’s how life is; you do courses, they go on your résumé—whackadoo’.
 Those were his words.
 That was what he thought.
 But he did not realise that ours is an integrated model.
 We do not do courses that do not lead somewhere.
 He was in our business basics because he needed to do something, and it just happened to be that this fabulous IT organisation in the north of Geelong decided they might like to partner with Northern Futures.
 They called me to a meeting and said, ‘Can we talk to you?’.
 I thought they were going to pitch—because we had become a not for profit—why we should buy stuff off them that we cannot afford.
 But, no, they were actually saying, ‘We want to partner with you.
 Do you need any IT?’.
 Like, serious?
 So they provided us with equipment, which was sensational.
 But also then they said, ‘Come and bring your class to see our worksite and we’ll partner with you’.

 So what happened was the class went to see the worksite, and this young man asked a few questions—because he was really interested in IT—and they had a bit of a conversation.
 That happens a lot.
 Then afterwards the IT people said, ‘Well, we can offer a traineeship in IT if anybody is actually interested’.
 I said, ‘I think you might find someone who is actually interested’.
 So this young man got the traineeship and he has done a second traineeship, and now he has got ongoing employment.
 But beyond that, what has happened—and happens a lot—is the human thing where you have become part of a team.
 Now, most of us when we become part of a team, they get to know that we like the opera or we go to the footy or that kind of stuff.
 They got to know that he had been homeless.
 He still had unstable housing.
 He was living with people.
 He was kind of stuck in his bedroom and it was not safe to go out but at least he had a bed kind of situation.
 He does not know that they have done this, but they have subsidised a flat.
 And so for the first time in his life he has stable housing because people care.
 I think that is the missing factor when we use funding and models that are just about employment.
 What I want to see is Geelong, which is really thriving and going well as a community, solving our own problems.
 Let us be a community, because given the opportunity people really want to be a part of the answer.
 So anyway, that is a good news story.